Speaker

 Securing Your Software Supply Chain One Open Source Project at a Time

 Delivering software fast is one piece of the CI/CD puzzle, but delivering it securely is the glue that keeps your puzzle from falling apart.
 Software supply chain attacks are on the rise with security exploits directly targeting open source projects, central repositories, and software package managers.
-Now that developers are the target of security attackers, how do you protect your DevOps pipeline?
+The financial industry is not immune to these attacks and now more than ever they need to be working harder to prevent potential attacks.
+The question then becomes how do you protect your DevOps pipeline?

 I’ve Started an Open Source Project – Now What!?!